aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 1.2 AWS EC2 management console:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  When launching EC2 instance
+-  Go to `EC2  dashboard` - search EC2 in the search box if you don't know how to open the EC2 dashboard.

+   -  in the top right corner, press on `Launch instances`, and provide a name for the instance and choose from one of the available images or start from your template.
+   -  In the instance configuration, scroll down to `Network settings`
+   -  Press `Edit` to edit the configuration.
+   -  Select the VPC that was created in the previous steps
-   -  Select VPC, and "auto-assign public IP" to "enable" if SSH
-      directly to the instance is required
+   -  Select the subnet that refers to that VPC and make sure that "auto-assign public IP" is enabled to allow to SSH directly to the instance

-   -  Select "default" security group (which we just edit, allow
+   -  In the `Firewall (security groups)` blcok, choose `Select existing security group` and choose the `default` security group (which we just edit to allow incoming SSH)
-      incoming SSH)
+   -  Press on `Launch instance` to start your instance

 .. _h_9950f9b97e: